-in accordance with their legal priorities, (iii) it is no less favorable to creditors than the judicial liquidation alternative and (iv) it grants some benefit to each creditor.
+- It is satisfied that the proposed plan of liquidation is feasible; - It provides for payments to creditors in accordance with their legal priorities; - It is no less favorable to creditors than the judicial liquidation alternative; and - It grants some benefit to each creditor.

 Following admission to the proceedings, the Court appoints a liquidator to liquidate the debtor's assets.
 The proposal may identify an acquirer for all or a portion of the assets.
-In that case, the liquidator is required to verify that there are no better "solutions" in the market.
-10
+In that case, the liquidator is required to verify that there are no better "solutions" in the market.9